- By Chris Kremidas Courtney

 Are recent developments and post-COVID recovery plans offering added impetus to efforts to push for a green – and just – transition in the Western Balkans?
-The current state of play and ideas for moving the green agenda forwards were discussed on day two of the 2020 summit, which again included a sizeable youth delegation.
+The current state of play and ideas for moving the green agenda forwards were discussed on day two of the 2020 summit, which again included a sizeable youth delegation brought by UNICEF and Debating Europe.

 Taking the green agenda seriously?